jcbhmr/configure-deno-action/README.md

 This is a **template repository** that is meant to be used as a base or example for your own project.
 To get started, just click the <kbd>Use this template</kbd> button in the top left of this repository page and edit the `main.ts` file to customize your new Deno-based GitHub Action.
-There's no `node_modules/`, no `dist/`, and no compile step.
-How's that for ease-of-use! 😉

 After instantiating this template repository, you will need to manually do the
 following: